xqms/sip4/sphinx/c_api.rst

         a non-zero value if the API is enabled.

+.. c:function:: int sipIsUserType(const sipWrapperType *type)

+    .. versionadded:: 4.19

+    This checks if a type corresponds to a wrapped C/C++ type or a user sub-class of such a type.

+    :param type:
+        the type object.
+    :return:
+        a non-zero value if the type is a user defined type.

 .. c:function:: unsigned long sipLong_AsUnsignedLong(PyObject *obj)

     This function is a thin wrapper around :c:func:`PyLong_AsUnsignedLong()`